AljazOblonsek/portfolio/src/posts/react-project-setup-with-vite-eslint-and-prettier.md

 date: '2023-07-09'
 ---

 Welcome to my tutorial on setting up React projects!
 With a plethora of resources available, I wanted to share my personal approach.
-Since I primarily build internal web applications, I lean towards utilizing Vite instead of frameworks like Next.js.
+As my focus lies mainly in constructing internal web applications that don't require SSR or SSG and the full suite of Next.js features, I prefer leveraging Vite - an excellent alternative to frameworks like Next.js.

 Let's dive right into the tutorial! 💻🚀